doloadama/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown changes file owner and group touch create an empty file chmode 744 adds execute permission to the owner of the file
+chown changes file owner and group touch create an empty file chmode 744 adds execute permission to the owner of the file chmode 755 allow the file owner group owner and all user to execute a file